-If you have any questions about whether you should enter as a group or individual, please contact jo.adang@dnr.ga.gov.
+In either circumstance, your River of Words submission must be original and created by you alone.
+If you have any questions about whether you should enter as a group or individual, please contact monica.kilpatrick@dnr.ga.gov.

 May I submit more than one piece?